JoaquimDmt/Node-MySQL-ParkManager/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run `npm install`, then:

 #### `npm start` or `yarn start`